Cowboy Church Bass

 square-bill crankbaits and a jig head minnow rigged with Freeloader minnows.
 They missed second place by just 0.15

-hundredths of an ounce—an amount a bass can easily lose in the livewell after
+hundredths of an ounce—an amount a bass can easily lose in the livewell after relieving itself or throwing up its

 |